ART WORKSHOPS

 Art workshops can also cover practical lessons in photography and art history.

 Catering to students and adults alike, my workshops are inclusive and neurodiverse-friendly.
+I am DBS checked and fully insured.

 The Cove: Against The Tide